joe-ervin05/atomicbase/README.md

 With Atomicbase and Turso, you can scale any application globally with ease.

-> Atomicbase is not affiliated with Turso, I just think its awesome new tech to build a project around.
+> Atomicbase is not affiliated with Turso, I just think its awesome modern tech to build a project around!

 Atomicbase is fully open source and it's single executable will include:
 - A central sqlite database